The Vox AC30/4: black panels, split-front cabinets

 Jim Elyea's book, "Vox Amplifiers.
 The JMI Years" (California, 2009) is again a wonderful repository of info on these amps and other AC30s.

 "A Service Engineer's Guide to the Vox AC30 Valve Amplifier" by Stephen Grosvenor (2006), gives excellent schemas of the circuit boards and electronic layout.
-His site is here.
+His site .

-A page on AC30s with speakers of known date can be found here.
+A page on AC30s with speakers of known date .
 Speakers consistently have the latest date codes - ie. later than those on the electronic components in the chassis of the AC30.

-If anyone knows of further early new-style black panel AC30s that should be incorporated on this page, do let me know.
+If anyone knows of further early new-style black panel AC30s that should be incorporated on this page, .

-Just to note that some of the stray/rehoused chassis illustrated at the foot of this page may originally have belonged to TV Front AC30 Twins.
+Just to note that some of the stray/rehoused chassis illustrated at the foot of this page may originally have belonged to .
+Known serial numbers of late TV front Twins (from 1961) - 4322, 4373, and 4411 - show that sales overlapped with the new split-front amps for a good while.

 Serial number 4250